Grid Areas

 .footer { grid-area: foot; }

-Now, on the parent container, you use grid-template-areas to describe what the layout looks like using those names.
-You wrap each row in double quotes.
+Now within the parent container you use grid-template-areas, which describe what the layout is supposed to look like with those names.
+You enclose each row in double quotes.

 CSS